asayad1/Science-Search/README.md

 # Science-Search
-A scholarly journal indexing and retrieval sotware that combnes results from numerous databases.
+A scholarly journal indexing and retrieval sotware that combines results from numerous databases.
 More detailed README coming soon.